 The implementation of Evocon has given the shop floor a tool to clearly and easily register all issues.
 Moreover, they now feel that management listens to them.
 And the problems on the shop floor that they experience daily become visible to everyone.
 At the same time, it is also apparent if someone is slacking off or not efficiently doing their job.
 Employees who were skeptical at first about production monitoring are now the biggest proponents of it.

 Most importantly, data automation has removed most of the unnecessary paperwork welcomed by everyone.

 Evocon has become the central protagonist of HKScan’s production floor operations.
-Both in supporting the shop-floor with clear performance metrics and senior management with direct analytics for equipment and labour efficiency.
+Both in supporting the shop-floor with clear performance metrics and senior management with direct analytics for equipment and labor efficiency.

-The goal for the HKScan going forward is clear – to analyse, based on collected production data, how to maximise machine utilisation, minimise machine breakdowns and to increase productivity.
+The goal for the HKScan going forward is clear – to analyze, based on collected production data, how to maximize machine utilization, minimize machine breakdowns, and to increase productivity.